kdave/btrfsmaintenance/README.md

 *defragmentation*.

 Each of the tasks can be turned on/off and configured independently.
-The default config values were selected to fit the default installation profile of openSUSE 13.2 where the root filesystem is formatted to *btrfs*.
-Support for other distros is possible and patches are welcome.
+The default config values were selected to fit the default installation profile with btrfs on the root filesystem.

 Overall tuning of the default values should give a good balance between effects of the tasks and low impact of other work on the system.
 If this does not fit